-RIPE Meetings Status: Ongoing Description The RIPE NCC organises two five-day RIPE Meetings each year at various locations throughout its service region, FTEs 5.9 Cost 1,780 CAPEX - trying to vary these geographically.
+RIPE Meetings Status: Ongoing Description The RIPE NCC organises two five-day RIPE Meetings each year at various locations throughout its service region, FTEs 6.0 Cost 1,782 CAPEX - trying to vary these geographically.
 RIPE Meetings bring together Internet service providers (ISPs), network operators and other interested parties from all over the world.
-The RIPE NCC provides all administrative, logistical and technical support.
-Attendees per meeting 2015: 650+ 2016: 2017: 650+ 650+ Supports the open, bottom-up, industry self-regulatory structure Stimulates participation of the RIPE community in the IP policy-making process and the technical coordination of IP networking Facilitates networking opportunities with key players in the Internet industry Contributes to the stable operation of the RIPE NCC by allowing for guidance and advice from the RIPE Working Groups Contributes to meeting all four strategic goals set by the RIPE NCC Executive Board
+The RIPE NCC provides all administrative, logistical and technical support. hically.
+RIPE Meetings rvice providers (ISPs), network sted parties from all over the es all administrative, 2015 : 2017: 650+ Benefits Supports the open, bottom-up, industry self-regulatory structure Stimulates participation of the RIPE community in the IP policy-making process and the technical coordination of IP networking Facilitates networking opportunities with key players in the Internet industry Contributes to the stable operation of the RIPE NCC by allowing for guidance and advice from the RIPE Working Groups Contributes to meeting all four strategic goals set by the RIPE NCC Executive Board